Good Dog

 2006 -2017

-Life is Hard, I say that a lot in this blog.
+Life is hard.
+I say that a lot in this blog.
 But one of the gifts God gives us to make life a little less hard is the companionship of animals.
-In our family that companionship has come from Dogs.
-It is one reason this blog is named 2catule, the Hills have always been Dog people.
-Not that there is anything wrong with being a Cat person, ok to be honest there is but I will leave it as we are just Dog People.
+In our family, that companionship has always come from dogs.
+It’s one reason this blog is called 2catrule—the Hills have always been dog people.
+(Not that there’s anything wrong with being a cat person.
+Okay… maybe there is.
+But I’ll leave it at this: we’re just dog people.)

-Nittany’s last year was a hard one.
-She developed complications from diabetes which required insulin and eventually lead to her complete blindness.
-I am convinced she did this when I developed LADA diabetes so I would be alone in my insulin dependency.
+Her last year was a hard one.
+Complications from diabetes required insulin, which eventually led to complete blindness.
+I became convinced she did this so I wouldn’t feel alone when I developed my own insulin dependency.

-Nittany’s changed our hearts, our lives and our family and will always remain an important part of who we are.
-She taught us to comfort, to love and to find each other.
-She will be missed, but always be with us.
+Nittany changed our hearts, our home, and our lives.
+She taught us how to comfort, how to love, and how to find one another when we’re lost.
+She will be missed—but she will always be with us.

 She truly was a Good Dog.